The Mercat Shopping Centre: History

 Kirkcaldy Town council considered a controversial redevelopment of Kirkcaldy town centre in January 1964, which was only passed by a narrow margin, after a fiercely contested public inquiry.
 A plot of land situated between the High Street and the Esplanade was purchased in April 1964 for demolition as the new site of the shopping centre.
-Four Streets consisting of Market, Cowie, Rose and Thistle were all lost.
+This would entail building over four streets, which would then disappear - Market Street, Cowan Street, Rose Street and Thistle Street.

 First phase

 Construction of the shopping centre was supposed to commence building work in Autumn 1967, but the project was delayed until the early 1970s.

-Work finally began on the first phase of The Mercat in 1971 – and buildings numbered from 94–112 in the High Street including the birthplace of Adam Smith, were demolished.
+Work finally began on the first phase of The Mercat in 1971 – and buildings numbered from 94–112 in the High Street, including the reputed birthplace of Adam Smith, were demolished.

 This was to contain initially 29 units, a major department store and one multi-storey car park - for completion in 1972.

 Second phase

-The success of the Mercat, prompted an extension which was given the green light in 1978.
+The success of the Mercat prompted an extension which was given the green light in 1978.
 The extension dubbed "Mercat II" was built, alongside a second multi-storey car park, by Michael Laird and Partners between 1981 and 1983.
-The Car Park, despite only been two-storey, was known for presenting a deep roof, identical dormers and separated wrought-iron inserts on the wall.
+The car park, despite only being two-storey, was known for presenting a deep roof, identical dormers and separated wrought-iron inserts on the wall.